Election Rules

 The Count

-The Returning Officer will arrange for the count to occur as soon as possible after the close of polling.
-In setting a time for the count the RO should consider the need to announce the election result in a timely manner to candidates and voters along with the requirement to have ruled on all outstanding election appeals and to perform checks on the voting data.
-The count will be attended by the relevant Returning Officer for the election, NUS staff supporting the election and any other person the Returning Officer deems appropriate to ensure the transparency and good conduct of the election.
+The DRO will arrange for the count to occur as soon as possible after the close of polling.
+In setting a time for the count the DRO will consider the need to announce the election result in a timely manner to candidates and voters along with the requirement to have ruled on all outstanding election appeals and to perform checks on the voting data.
+The count will be attended by the DRO and/or RO and as appropriate, staff supporting the election or any other person the DRO deems appropriate to ensure the transparency and good conduct of the election.
 Count sheets will be shared with any member on request.

 Announcing the Result

-Election results will be announced by the Returning Officer at the conference which elects the positions (if the count has taken place by then) or on the NUS website.
+Election results will be announced on the NUS website as soon as is practicable after the count.
 Results will be shared with candidates prior to public announcement.

 Complaints